mvcisback/SSLVC/report/report.md

 ---
 title: 3D AUDIO RECONSTRUCTION AND SPEAKER RECOGNITION USING SUPERVISED LEARNING METHODS BASED ON VOICE AND VISUAL CUES
 abstract: |
-   In this paper we present a novel approach to reconstruct 3D audio for multiple sources from a single channel input.
+   We present a novel approach to reconstruct 3D audio for multiple sources from a single channel input.
 This approach is based on face detection and tracking of visual cues using supervised learning methods.
 We also discuss a similar approach for improving speaker’s classification from a video stream by employing both facial and speech likelihoods, or simply Multimodal Speaker Recognition on a video stream.

 keywords: |
   3D audio, speaker classification, visual cues, supervised learning, Multimodal Speaker Recognition